35 Fun Free Things to Do in San Antonio, Texas

 Experience a lush garden oasis in the middle of the city at the Japanese Tea Garden.
 Located within Brackenridge Park, this free year-round garden is peaceful and is a must-do on your trip.
 The grounds of this San Antonio landmark feature a series of bridges and walkways near ponds filled with koi fish.

-☂️ Visit the Japanese Tea Garden with an experience
+☂️ Visit the Japanese Tea Garden with a tour

 Drive around King William Historic District